 Who can I swap with?

-Although starter tenants do not have a legal right to exchange, if you have been a tenant for less than a year, but more than 9 months, and there are no issues, you can apply for an exchange.
+Starter tenants do not have the legal right to exchange, but if there have been no issues at 9 months in, you can apply for an exchange.

 Can I still apply if I have rent arrears?

-If you have rent arrears or any other outstanding charges on your account (such as repairs recharges or court costs) you are not eligible for a Mutual Exchange, even if you are on a payment plan.
+If you have rent arrears or any other outstanding charges such as court costs or a repair recharges you are NOT eligible for a mutual exchange- even if you are on a payment plan.

 How long will it take for the exchange to be completed?

-- Once we have made the decision, we then need a minimum of two weeks to book the necessary gas and electric checks, which will be a maximum of one day before the day of your exchange.
+- Once we have made our decision, we need a minimum of two weeks to book the necessary gas and electric checks.
+These checks need to be completed 2 days before paperwork is signed.

 Throughout the process we will give you regular updates by email.

 I need to move urgently; can I exchange and then get permission?

 It is important that you wait until you have signed for your new property before you move in.
 Both parties will be classed as illegally occupying and could result in both of you losing your home.